ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 ### Organization

 The header block at the top of a data map is composed of properties found in the Organization resource.
-The demo items are populated for us, but this should be composed of publicly available information for your company/organization.
+For demo purposes, this resource has fake data but normally this would be composed of publicly available information for your company/organization.

 ![Organization Contact Info](../img/datamap_organization_contact.png)

 Reviewing `demo_resources/demo_organization.yml` will highlight the relationship between the Organization resource manifest and the data map.
+Each of `controller`, `data_protection_officer`, and `representative` are composed of Contact Detail properties aligning with the exported data map.

-Additionally, the link to the security policy of an organization can be found modeled on the Organization resource.
+Additionally, the link to the security policy of an organization can be found modeled on the Organization resource as `security_policy`.

 ### Dataset